janscience/TeeRec/docs/install.md

 - [Adafruit-GFX](https://github.com/adafruit/Adafruit-GFX-Library)

-Install it from the library manager of the Arduino IDE (Tools > Manage libraries).
+Install this library from the library manager of the Arduino IDE (Tools > Manage libraries).
 Search for the library and install it.

-## TeeRec installation from github
+### Download TeeRec from github

 Clone the [TeeRec](https://github.com/janscience/TeeRec) repository directly into 'Arduino/libraries':